Chadius/creatingsymmetry/docs/lattice_generic.md

 Every lattice based pattern has one or more wave packets.

 1. Each wave packet has a `multiplier`.
 The multiplier should have non-zero `real` and `imaginary` parts.
 2. Now add a list of `terms` objects.
+If you're using `desired_symmetry`, only add one term per wave packet.
 3. Each term must have `power_n` and `power_m`.
 These are non-zero integers.

 # Symmetry